Request Information

 Prerequisites

-All Accounting doctoral students must complete prerequisite courses in Finance as well as undergraduate level courses in Statistics, Calculus, and Linear Algebra as well as doctoral level courses in Finance.
+All Accounting doctoral students must complete prerequisite courses in Finance as well as undergraduate level courses in Statistics and Calculus as well as doctoral level courses in Finance.
 The Accounting Program Director must approve courses satisfying the above prerequisites or exceptions to the policy.

 Major Requirements